microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Filesystem-modes-and-Enumerations.md

 ## Virtual filesystems
 To address the mutating directory fingerprint, BuildXL only uses the actual filesystem to compute the directory fingerprints for directories under read-only mounts.
-For writable mounts, BuildXL doesn't always query the physical filesytem.
+For writable mounts, BuildXL doesn't always query the physical filesystem.
 Instead it looks at the following virtual filesystems, depending on the configuration:

 * Full graph based filesystem
 * Minimal Pip filesystem